qzhuae/MarkdownNotes/ELEC5470Project.md

 `Lasso` When one lets the relaxation parameter $\lambda$ go from a sufficiently large value to zero, the coef are shrinked and most of them are set to zero.

+It was possible to prove that exact recovery of support and sign pattern of \beta can be recovered with high probability in the case of gaussian noise.